How to treat allergic rhinitis from the TCM perspective

 Treatment of allergic rhinitis according to TCM

-In treatment, it is necessary to distinguish whether it is seasonal (pollen) or perennial rhinitis, as well as whether it is a seasonal rhinitis acute (spring, summer) or resting (autumn, winter) condition.
-In general, the treatment always consists in elimination of external wind and strengthening of the lungs and kidney essence.
+In treatment, it is necessary to distinguish whether it is seasonal (pollen) or perennial rhinitis, as well as whether it is a acute seasonal rhinitis (spring, summer) or resting (autumn, winter) condition.
+In general, the treatment always consists of the elimination of external wind and strengthening of the lungs and kidney essence.
 The kidney essence can be either yin or yang.

 Seasonal (pollen) rhinitis

-Mid-season (autumn, winter) – at this time the therapy is based on the determination of the yin or yang constitutional type (see above test).
+Mid-season (autumn, winter) – at this time the therapy is based on the determination of the yin or yang constitutional type.
 The use of the herbal mixture Ebony windbreak (153) to prevent allergies is almost universally suitable.
 In the case of yin deficiency, Swiftness of meadow scorpio (186), which strengthens the kidneys, stomach and lungs yin and is called “Eight immortal herbs for a long life” in China, is added.
-In case of yang deficiency, Jewel of Tibet tablets (code 198), which strongly strengthens yang and kidney essence, is used.
+In case of yang deficiency, Cordyceps Jewel of Tibet (code 198), which strongly strengthens yang and kidney essence, is used.
 Dosage is 3×2 tablets daily from each simultaneously for 3-5 months before the season.
-You can use the Good Diet test o determine the recommended and non-recommended diet.
+You can use the Good Diet test to determine the recommended and non-recommended diet.

 Perennial allergic rhinitis

-This treatment is the same as the previous one for the Mid-season, it is not limited to autumn and winter but is treated all year round.
-While keeping the diet and using Chinese herbs, allergy is manageable, even if a person can be allergic to anything you think of (most people are allergic to themselves…).
+This treatment is the same as the previous one for the mid-season, it is not limited to autumn and winter but is treated all year round.
+While keeping the diet and using Chinese herbs, the allergy is manageable, even if a person can be allergic to anything you can think of (most people are allergic to themselves…).